 Livestock — primarily beef and dairy cows — account for the vast majority of agricultural methane emissions.
 And there are a lot of cows: More than 94 million in the U.S. and around one billion globally.
 Cows produce methane in two ways: from the decomposition of their manure under certain conditions, and by what is politely known as enteric emissions — cow burps.

-“Addressing methane from livestock doesn’t mean the end of dairy or beef,” explains Britt Groosman, EDF’s vice president for climate-smart agriculture.
+“Addressing methane from livestock doesn’t mean the end of dairy or beef,” explains Britt Groosman, Environmental Defense Fund’s vice president for climate-smart agriculture.
 “EDF’s goal is to work with farmers to help lower the methane footprint of that glass of milk or hamburger.
 Because every bit of ground we gain on methane emissions matters.”

 There are various ways to reduce methane emissions from manure.
 Anaerobic digesters, like those used by the Crave family, is one way.
 Another is to cover the large ponds — called lagoons — used to store and process manure from cows and pigs.
 The coverings retain methane that would otherwise be released as the manure decomposes underwater.